tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

 }
 ```

-Well that's all folks!
-I hope this article helps you in converting your projects from `@import` to `@use` at-rules since Sass will be phasing out `@import` over the next few years.
+There is more to discuss but this should cover the basics of `@use` at-rules.
+I'm hoping the information and examples in this article can provide Sass users a quick walkthrough of `@use` and index files.
+While also helping people in converting their projects from `@import` to `@use` since Sass will be phasing out `@import` over the next few years.